Aims and Objectives

 - Ensure that resources are made available to fulfil the objectives of the policy.

-The Executive Committee of the Association will monitor the implementation and effectiveness of this policy annually at its meeting prior to the AGM, and take action as necessary.
+The Committee of the Association will aim to review the policy and its effectiveness annually, taking action as necessary.

-Members who believe that they have suffered any form of discrimination as defined within this policy may raise the matter with any member of the Executive Committee.
+Members who believe that they have suffered any form of discrimination as defined within this policy may raise the matter with any trustee.
 Every effort will be made to ensure that members who make complaints will not be victimised.
-Any complaints of discrimination will be dealt with seriously, promptly and confidentially by a specially convened group of three members of the Executive Committee.
+Any complaints of discrimination will be dealt with seriously, promptly and confidentially by a specially convened group of three trustees.

 Developed, with thanks, from the policy of the Scottish Beekeepers Association.